siddharth2016/hello-open-source/README.md

 **Hello Open Source**
 ```

-### ☞ Make sure your file shows Hello Open Source, either by printing it out as a program or simply a comment in that file (it is a necessary requirement for your PR to be merged with this repository)
+**Make sure your file shows Hello Open Source, either by printing it out as a program or simply a comment in that file (it is a necessary requirement for your PR to be merged with this repository).**

 <img src="images/file.png" width="640px" height="200px" />